How Much Does a Business Consultant Cost: Consulting Fees and Pricing Structure

 Some of the highest-charging consulting firms include the following:

-Most of these consulting firms consider their fee structure as a vital competitive asset that they rarely reveal to non-clients which makes it difficult to benchmark rates of other consultants.
+Most of these consulting firms consider their consulting fee structure as a vital competitive asset that they rarely reveal to non-clients which makes it difficult to benchmark rates of other consultants.

 And companies like McKinsey charge anywhere between $300 and $800 per hour (broadly) while most projects start at $500K or over.
 Individual consultants would charge a multiple for smaller projects (let alone one-off calls) if these are allowed in their contracts.